Without it, I would not have been able to move the body.

 Bill was the love of my life, and I miss him so very much.

 He left me suddenly — an industrial accident.
 Everyone was very kind, especially his business partner Ambrose Kruis.

-Bill and Ambrose built the business up from nothing and when Bill died Ambrose inherited the business; it was part of their partnership agreement.
+Bill and Ambrose built the business up from nothing, and when Bill died, Ambrose inherited the company; it was part of their partnership agreement.
 I understood; I wasn’t upset.
-They were engaged in high risk construction and if one of the partners died it would put the whole business in jeopardy, so it was only fair that the surviving partner benefit.
+They were engaged in high-risk construction, and if one of the partners died, it would put the whole business in jeopardy, so it was only fair that the surviving partner benefit.

 It also explained the massive payout that Ambrose received as a result of the ‘partners insurance’.